harvardinformatics/website/content/cactus.md

     -- e.g. 128 + signal)
 ```

-A single tar file is created instead of recursively copying the contents of the jobStore directory as the jobStore may comprise many files, and writing to a single large file on a parallel file system such as Lustre is generally faster than creating/writing to many smaller files.
+A single SquashFS file is created instead of recursively copying the contents of the jobStore directory as the jobStore may comprise many files, and writing to a single large file on a parallel file system such as Lustre is generally faster than creating/writing to many smaller files.

+The `sbatch --signal=KILL@600` in the above script indicates that the KILL signal should be sent approximately 600 seconds before the end of the specified walltime limit (`sbatch --time=00:30:00`).
+This amount should be adjusted based on the anticipated size of the Cactus jobStore.
+In one test using a node from the Odyssey "test" partition (where each node has 2 x 16-core Intel Xeon(R) CPU E5-2683 v4 @ 2.10GHz), the above `mksquashfs` command compressed a Cactus jobStore at a rate of approximately 50 MB/s, with a compression ratio of approximately 6.5X.

 ---